UCSF Radiology Annual Review

 To facilitate learning, all lectures will include rapid-fire cases and/or multiple choice questions (MCQ), as well as “MCQ Galore” sessions that emphasize basic radiology principles in a fast-paced, question format that will be of clinical value to the radiologist on-call and in-training.

-Course Chairs
+Course Co-Chairs

 Soonmee Cha, MD

-Associate Program Director, Integrated Interventional Radiology Residency
+Director, Radiology Residency

 Brett Elicker, MD